About our Einstein Research Unit

 Social Cohesion as a Resource

 A cohesive society fosters dialogue, mutual understanding, and civic engagement, enabling individuals and groups of people to navigate conflicts without deepening political and social divisions.
 Strengthening these qualities can help reduce affective polarization and its harmful consequences.
-For more information on our research on social cohesion see our previous project Interaction in Civil Society.

 The Role of Civil Society

-Overarching Research Questions and Aims:
+Overarching Research Questions and Aims

 • How pronounced is affective polarization in Germany?
-To what extent and under which circumstances
+To what extent and under which circumstances does it change over time?

 • How can social cohesion act as a resource for coping constructively with affective polarization?
-In what ways can civil society effectively mobilize cohesion mitigate the negative consequences of affective polarization?
+In what ways can civil society effectively mobilize cohesion to mitigate the negative consequences of affective polarization?

-The investigation of these overarching research questions is facilitated by development and establishment of a large data infrastructure, focused interdisciplinary empirical research,
+The investigation of these overarching research questions is facilitated by the development and establishment of a large data infrastructure, focused interdisciplinary empirical research, and a common interest in developing interventions involving actors from civil society.
+Specifically, we strive to answer these questions by realizing the following overarching aims:

 Our interdisciplinary empirical research strives to understand the dynamics of affective polarization over time by analyzing the mechanisms and factors that influence affective polarization.
 Using a variety of research methods, we aim to identify strategies to cope with affective polarization at the level of the individual, social interactions and civil society groups.